Barclaya wellyi

 Barclaya wellyi is a species of perennial aquatic plant native to Sumatra, Indonesia.

 Description

 Vegetative characteristics

 Barclaya wellyi is an aquatic plant with 2–5 cm long, 1 cm wide, stoloniferous, villous rhizomes.
 The 10-15 petiolate, cordate leaves are 6–10 cm long, and 6–10 cm wide.
 The petioles are 10–20 cm long.

 Generative characteristics

 The nocturnal, 4 cm wide flowers are attached to 5–20 cm long peduncles.
 The outer tepals are 3 cm long.
-The four iner tepals are 1.5 cm long.
+The four inner tepals are 1.5 cm long.
 Staminodes and fertile stamina are present.
 The flowers have 20-30 anthers.
 The stigmatic cup has 9 carpellary appendages.
 The ellipsoid fruit bears 2 mm long, spiny, ellipsoid, dark brown seeds.

 Cytology

 The diploid chromosome count is 2n= 36.

 Reproduction

 Vegetative reproduction

 It can reproduce vegetatively through the formation of stolons.

 Taxonomy

-Publication

 It was first described by Suwidji Wongso, Isa Ipor, and Niels Jacobsen in 2022.